Meet the Hollowheads

-Meet the Hollowheads, also known as Life on the Edge, is a 1989 science fiction black comedy film directed by special-effects makeup artist Thomas R. Burman and written by Burman and Lisa Morton.
-It stars Juliette Lewis, John Glover, Richard Portnow, and Joshua John Miller.
+Meet the Hollowheads is a 1989 American science fiction comedy horror film directed by Thomas R. Burman, written by Burman and Lisa Morton, and starring John Glover, Richard Portnow, Nancy Mette, Juliette Lewis, Matt Shakman, and Joshua John Miller.
 The film is a black comedy and satire of 1950s sitcoms set in a dystopic future populated by bizarre, tentacled creatures which function dually as household appliances and food.